mickgeek/yii2-daslider/README.md

   - `options`: *array*, the HTML attributes for the widget container tag.
 See [renderTagAttributes()] for details on how attributes are being rendered.

-  - `clientOptions`: *array*, the options for the widget.
-Possible options:
+  - `clientOptions`: *array*, options for the widget.
+The possible options:
-    - current: integer, a number of current slide.
+    - `current`: integer, a number of the current slide.
-    - bgincrement: integer, an increment the background position (parallax effect) when sliding.
+    - `bgincrement`: integer, an increment of the background position when sliding (the parallax effect).
-    - autoplay: boolean, whether to display the slideshow.
+    - `autoplay`: boolean, whether to display the slideshow.
-    - interval: integer, a time between transitions.
+    - `interval`: integer, a duration between the transitions.

 License
 -------